TheWickedLabs/PYB/README.md

 -=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-==-=-=-=-=

 * Tested on a P9PXL running Android 16 QPR1 with Ksunext.
 YMMV, not responsible for broken devices, accidental pregnancies or demons being summoned.
-You must be using up to date and functioning Wetwear, if you aren't using Wetware please consider using it from this point forward.
-If you cannot obtain working Wetware, consider unrooting your device immediately for your own safety.
-You have been warned!!